 Top Attractions in Rome, Italy

-San Pietro in Vincoli is a minor basilica in Rome, most known for being the home of Michelangelo’s statue of Moses, which is part of the tomb of Pope Julius II.
-The mausoleum is dimly lit until one of the visitors makes a donation and it lights up.
+San Pietro in Vincoli is a minor basilica in Rome.
+It is best known for housing Michelangelo’s statue of Moses, which is part of Pope Julius II’s tomb.
+The mausoleum is dimly lit until one of the visitors donates and lights up.

 The church is located on Oppian Hill near Cavour metro station, a short distance from the Colosseum.
-It was built during the 5th century to house the relics of Saint Peter’s chains from when he was imprisoned in Jerusalem.
+It was built in the 5th century to house the relics of Saint Peter’s chains from his imprisonment in Jerusalem.

 According to legend, Empress Eudoxia gave Pope Leo I the chains with which Saint Peter had been shackled in Jerusalem as a present, and he commissioned the Basilica of San Pietro in Vincoli to be built to house the relic.